-It’s old news already, but it seems like two rappers on stage battling out, and the audience is paying to listen to each word without getting value.
+It’s old news already, but it seems like two rappers on stage battling out.
+The audience is paying to listen to each word without getting value.

 On 1 December Meng Wanzou, the daughter of the founder of Huawei was detained in Canada.
 Why was this move necessary?

-Quoting my daughter now: “This is a typical example of governments influence or intervention in the macro environment place not only a burden on businesses but the consumer.”
+Quoting my daughter now: “This is a typical example of governments influence or intervention in the macro-environment that place not only a burden on businesses but also the consumer.”

-Google’s ban on Huawei is going to impact the end user negatively and the fact that no evidence came to the fore that Huawei is a national security bridge, is that fact or fiction?
+Google’s ban on Huawei is going to impact the end-user negatively.
+The fact that no evidence came to the fore that Huawei is a national security bridge, is this security issues facts or fiction?

 If you are tired of the rap battle, I don’t think there is a loser at this stage since negotiations may resume and parties may change their decisions.

 The main concern that we are having is Huawei will have to be able to provide users all over the world not only with an alternative browser but approves.
-This battle is far from won, the question that needs to be answered is, if negotiations failed is there an alternative for Huawei to solve the problem?
+This battle is far from won, the question is if negotiations failed is there an alternative for Huawei to solve the problem?